 LLC vs S Corp

 Which is better: the LLC or S-Corp?
-You can have both!

 When starting a new business venture, one of the first decisions you’ll face is whether to organize as an LLC or Corporation.
 There are other types of business entities to choose from too, but the LLC and the Corporation are by far the two most popular options, especially for smaller businesses and individual owners.

-What Is an S-Corp LLC?
+What is an S-Corp LLC?